KaleabTessera/Policy-Gradient/Readme.md

 # Policy Gradient
 Implementation of the following Policy Gradient Algorithms - Reinforce and Actor Critic.
+Some parts adapted from https://github.com/andrecianflone/rl_at_ammi .
 ## Reinforce
 ### Reinforce vs Reinforce with Baseline
 ![Rewards Per Episode](./questions/question2/q2_reinforce_with_baseline.png)